Quantum gravity on the black hole horizon: Introduction

 In the present article, we consider scattering near the Schwarzschild horizon in a partial wave basis.
 Therefore, the impact parameter is necessarily of the order of the Schwarzschild radius or less: $b\leq R_S$.
 We work in an approximation where transverse momentum transfer on the sphere is small, implying $b\gg L_{Pl}$.
 There are three scales left in the game: the centre of mass energy of the scattering (say $\sqrt{s}$), the mass of the intermediate black hole state $M_{BH}$, and the Planck mass $M_{Pl}$.
 From these, two dimensionless parameters arise, say $\gamma \coloneqq \sqrt{8\pi G_N} / R_S \sim M_{Pl}/M_{BH}$ and $s/(\gamma^2 M^2_{Pl})$.
 Remarkably we find a result that is non-perturbative in $\gamma$, by summing over an infinite number of graviton-exchanging ladder diagrams.
 This implies that the result is also non-perturbatively resummed in $\hbar$ because the ladder diagrams include infinitely many loop contributions.
 At every order in $\gamma$ in the ladder diagrams, we work to leading order in $s \gg \gamma^2 M^2_{Pl}$.
 However, unlike the conventional eikonal approximation, this is far easier to satisfy for black holes much bigger than Planck size.
 For a solar mass black hole, for instance, the center of mass energy required for this approximation is $\sqrt{s}\gg 10^{-38} M_{Pl}$; this is already satisfied for all the massive particles in the standard model with their rest mass alone.
 Moreover, the energy of particles diverges near the horizon, validating this approximation further.
 Therefore, this is indeed the strong gravity regime where the mysteries of black hole information loss must necessarily be resolved.

 We compute a four-point correlation function of matter fields on the Schwarzschild horizon.
 This includes multi-particle states owing to the fact that we work with fields in a partial wave basis.
 The correlator captures scattering processes in two different channels (much like in familiar nucleon-nucleon scattering), both exchanging virtual gravitons.
 The result is surprisingly simple and lends support to the S-matrix approach for quantum black holes and generalises earlier results in \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq, Betzios:2020wcv}.
 Furthermore, this work naturally provides a completely second-quantised description of the earlier quantum mechanical results.
-While we leave the technical details to a companion article \cite{Gaddam:2020mwe}, we present an outline of the calculation, the results and their conceptual ramifications in this one.
+Since the black hole geometry is locally weakly curved, one may not expect this calculation to be very instructive.
+However, as the scattering matrix maps asymptotic states, very rich physics emerges that is characteristically different to that of flat space.
+For instance, we find that the amplitude is entirely dominated by low angular momentum modes; in contrast, the flat space amplitude is dominated by very large angular momentum modes.
+While certain numerical factors require detailed calculations which we leave to a companion article \cite{Gaddam:2020mwe}, the conceptual idea and the results (up to explicit numerical factors) can be obtained from symmetry principles as we show in this paper.
 The theory under consideration is in \secref{sec:theory}, the ladder diagrams to be computed in \secref{sec:diagrams}, and a discussion on the results in \secref{sec:discussion}.